marty12342000/LBRTI2101B_Drowsiness_detection_system/README.md

 - The code of the interface detection system
 - A file with the different alarm
-- A file with model who detect closed eyes
+- A file with model who detect closed and open eyes
 - And haar cascades file where you will find the model for the face detection